libero/article-store/README.md

 You can find the app on Docker Hub: [`liberoadmin/article-store`][Docker image].

 As it is still under heavy development, there are not yet tagged releases.
-However, an image is available for every commit.
+An image is available for every commit.

 ### Running an Article Store